 Since the flexitarian diet is so adaptable, it can also complement other eating routines.
 For example, if you’re a fan of intermittent fasting, you can follow flexitarian principles for your eating windows.
 However, since you’ll be eating plant-forward meals, you also need to ensure you’re planning meals that will still give you all the protein and other nutrients your body needs.

 Particularly if you’re thinking of becoming a flexitarian to help you reach your happy weight, we can help.
-You can kick off learning more about health-promoting eating and nutrition habits with our SIMPLE quiz.
+You can kick off learning more about health-promoting eating and nutrition habits with our Simple quiz.

 The flexitarian diet meal plan